SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 To enhance performance for terminal and other places you might want to Install `noto-fonts`, especially for `emoji-picker`,  `noto-fonts-emoji`.

 There are some issues like, emojies doesn't work in the notification.
-To fix, edit the `/home/sharafat/.config/fontconfig/fonts.conf` and use the following lines,
+To fix, edit `~/.config/fontconfig/fonts.conf` and use the following lines,

 ```xml
 <?xml version='1.0'?>